matrix-construct/construct/ircd/README.md

 ✝ If there are certain cases where we don't want a stack to linger which may jeopardize the c10k'ness of the daemon the asynchronous pattern is still used.

+##### libircd can be embedded in your application with very minimal overhead.

+Linking to libircd from your executable allows you to customize and extend the functionality of the server and have control over its execution, or, simply use library routines provided by the library without any daemonization.

+##### libircd runs only one server at a time.

+Keeping with the spirit of simplicity of the original architecture, `libircd` continues to be a "singleton" object which uses globals and keeps actual server state in the library itself.
+In other words, **only one IRC daemon can exist within a process's address space at a time.** Whether or not this was a pitfall of the original design, it has emerged over the decades as a very profitable decision for making IRCd an accessible open source internet project.

 ##### libircd leverages formal grammars